nerdschoolbergen/pair-programming/exercise-1/README.md

 ### 0.1 Install Node.js/npm

-:pencil2: After installing [Node.js](https://nodejs.org), open up a command line window (Command Prompt or Powershell in Windows or Terminal in macOS) and type `node -v`:
+:pencil2: After installing [Node.js](https://nodejs.org), open up a command line window (Command Prompt or Powershell in Windows or Terminal in macOS) and type `node -v`, you should see a version number:

 ```bash
 $ node -v
 v18.12.1
 ```

-:pencil2: Verify that [npm](http://npmjs.com/) (Node Package Manager) was installed by typing `npm -v`:
+:pencil2: Verify that [npm](http://npmjs.com/) (Node Package Manager) was installed by typing `npm -v`, you should see a version number:

 ```bash
 $ npm -v